-An ethylene pretreatment enhances survival of subsequent hypoxia in Arabidopsis seedling root tips (Hartman et al., 2019).
+An ethylene pre-treatment enhances survival of subsequent hypoxia in Arabidopsis seedling root tips (Hartman et al., 2019).
 To uncover processes that contribute to this ethylene-enhanced hypoxic cell survival, we first investigated when root cells lose viability during hypoxia and reoxygenation.
-The capacity of root tips to re-grow during hypoxia recovery (3 days) was used as a proxy for root meristem survival (Hartman et al., 2019).
-The results revealed that root tips of 4- and 5-day-old Arabidopsis Col-0 seedlings lose viability between 3.5 and 4.5 h of severe hypoxia, but that root tip survival is significantly prolonged after an ethylene pretreatment (Figure 1A; Supplemental Figure S1A).
-Importantly, Evans Blue (EB) staining for cell membrane integrity revealed that a proportion of seedlings treated with 4 h of hypoxia does not lose root tip cell viability during the hypoxia period itself, but during the first hours of re-oxygenation (Figure 1, B and C).
-Ethylene strongly reduced and delayed cell death during reoxygenation (Figure 1, B and C).
-When the hypoxia duration was prolonged (4.5 h), cell death also occurred during hypoxia in addition to the re-oxygenation phase (Supplemental Figure S1, B and C).
-Together, these results indicate that during shorter hypoxia stress (4h in our experiments) root tips mainly die during the re-oxygenation phase, whereas
+The capacity of root tips to re-grow during hypoxia recovery (3 d) was used as a proxy for root meristem survival (Hartman et al., 2019).
+The results revealed that root tips of 4day and 5-day old Arabidopsis Col-0 seedlings lose viability between 3.5 and 4.5 hours (h) of severe hypoxia, but that root tip survival is significantly prolonged after an ethylene pre-treatment (Figure 1A, Supplemental Figure S1A).
+Importantly, Evans Blue staining for cell membrane integrity revealed that a proportion of seedlings treated with 4 h of hypoxia do not lose root tip cell viability during the hypoxia period itself, but during the first hours of re-oxygenation (Figure 1B-C).
+Ethylene strongly reduced and delayed cell death during re-oxygenation (Figure 1B-C).
+When the hypoxia duration was prolonged (4.5h), cell death also occurred during hypoxia in addition to the re-oxygenation phase (Supplemental Figure S1B-C).
+Together, these results indicate that during shorter hypoxia stress (4 h in our experiments) root tips mainly die during the reoxygenation phase, whereas longer hypoxia (4.5 h) results in meristem death in root tips during both the hypoxia and the subsequent re-oxygenation phase.
+Furthermore, ethylene enhances cell survival in root tips during both the hypoxia and re-oxygenation phase.